vlait/2.11BSD-swreg-ioctl/README.md

 None of these are meant to be suggestions for 2.11BSD additions but PiDP11 users might find them ... useful .. or something :)

-source diffs for all 3 inside the disk image, will upload when i can.
+The tar files contain the patches and examples if you want to test just one approach.

-** tar files contain the patches and examples if you want to test just one approach.
+disk image suitable for pidp11 2.11BSD pl482 based on Chase Covello's prepatched 481

-disk image suitable for pidp11 added..
-2.11BSD pl482 based on Chase Covello's prepatched 481 ( https://github.com/chasecovello/211bsd-pidp11 )
+( https://github.com/chasecovello/211bsd-pidp11 )
 please make sure you back up your own image before copying this in.